AdobeDocs/journey-optimizer-learn.en/help/challenges/product-restock-challenge.md

 ## Your Challenge

 Luma asks you to implement a journey in Journey Optimizer that notifies customers, who have an item on their wishlist that was previously out-of-stock, when this item is back in stock.
+The creative team provides you with the [Product restock email file](/help/challenges/assets/email-assets/ProductRestockEmail.html.zip).

 >[!BEGINTABS]